Zaha Hadid: Central Bank of Iraq Tower, Baghdad, Iraq (2018–incomplete)

+Sky Park Tower, Bratislava, Slovakia (2024–incomplete)

+The tower with different design then the other four identical Sky Park Residence buildings is under construction in Bratislava.
+The last and tallest Sky Park 33-storey residential tower with 393 apartments is set to reach a height of 119 metres (390 ft) tall in the Sky Park complex.
+It will be the third tallest building in Slovakia.
+Although the project was presented together with Sky Park Residence in 2010, the construction on the Sky Park Tower only began in 2024.
+With expected completion in 2027, it will be the last posthumous completed project with direct involvement of Zaha Hadid before her death.

 Teaching

 In the 1990s, she held the Sullivan Chair professorship at the University of Illinois at Chicago's University of Illinois at Chicago College of Architecture and the Arts school of architecture.
 At various times, she served as guest professor at the Hochschule für bildende Künste Hamburg (HFBK Hamburg), the Knowlton School of Architecture at Ohio State University, the Masters Studio at Columbia University, and was the Eero Saarinen Visiting professor of Architectural Design at the Yale School of Architecture.
-From 2000, Hadid was a guest professor at the Institute of Architecture at the University of Applied Arts Vienna, in the Zaha Hadid Master Class Vertical-Studio.
+In 1994, she was the Kenzo Tange Visiting professor of architecture at the Harvard Graduate School of Design.
+From 2000, Hadid was an o.
+Univ.-Prof. (Full professor) at the Institute of Architecture at the University of Applied Arts Vienna, in the Zaha Hadid Masterclass.

 Interior architecture and product design

 Hadid also undertook some high-profile interior work, including the Mind Zone at the Millennium Dome in London as well as creating fluid furniture installations within the Georgian surroundings of Home House private members club in Marylebone, and the Z.CAR hydrogen-powered, three-wheeled automobile, amongst many other designs.

 In 2006, Zaha Hadid founded Zaha Hadid Design (ZHD); her eponymous design studio.

 In 2007, Hadid designed Dune Formations for David Gill Gallery and the Moon System Sofa for leading Italian furniture manufacturer B&B Italia.

 In 2009 she worked with the clothing brand Lacoste to create a new, high fashion, and advanced boot.
 In the same year, she also collaborated with the brassware manufacturer Triflow Concepts to produce two new designs in her signature parametric architectural style.